lordmulder/HashSet/README.md

 #### Parameters

 * `initial_capacity`
-  The initial capacity of the hash set (number of values).
-The given value will be rounded to the next power of two.
-If the number of values (keys) to be inserted into the hash set can be estimated beforehand, then the initial capacity should be adjusted accordingly to avoid unnecessary re-allocations.
+  The initial capacity of the hash set (number of items).
+The given count will be rounded to the next power of two.
+If the number of items to be inserted into the hash set can be estimated beforehand, then the initial capacity should be adjusted accordingly to avoid unnecessary re-allocations.
 In any case, the hash set will be able to grow dynamically as needed.
 If this parameter is set to *zero*, the the *default* initial capacity (8192) is used.

 * `load_factor`
   The load factor to be applied to the hash set.
-The given value will be clipped to the **0.1** to **1.0** range.
+The given load factor will be clipped to the **0.1** to **1.0** range.
 Generally, the default load factor (0.8) offers a good trade-off between performance and memory usage.
-Higher values decrease the memory overhead, but may increase the time required for insert/lookup operations when the hash set is almost completely filled.
+Higher load factors decrease the memory overhead, but also may increase the time required for insert, lookup and remove operations.
 If this parameter is less than or equal to *zero*, the *default* load factor is used.

 #### Return value